ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-modules.md

 ## Technical details

 Instead of the classical Tcl-based environment module system commonly available on Linux, the cluster uses a Lua-based environment module system called [Lmod].
-Lmod has a several advantages over the Tcl-based module system while being backward compatible, i.e. users of Tcl modules can still use them with Lmod.
+Lmod has several advantages over the Tcl-based module system while being backward compatible, i.e. users of Tcl modules can still use them with Lmod.
 There are [a few rare corner cases](http://lmod.readthedocs.io/en/latest/095_tcl2lua.html) where a Tcl module might fail and the module has to be rewritten as a Lua-based module.

 When loading a _software repository_ (`module load <repos>`), it will append its module folder to the `$MODULEPATH`.
 Unloading it (`module unload <repos>`) will undo any changes.
 For instance, `module load <repos>` appends `$MODULEPATH_ROOT/<repos>` to your `$MODULEPATH`.
 Multiple software repositories can be loaded in one call, e.g. `module load <repos1> <repos2>`.
 It is also possible to load a software repository and some of its software tools in one call, e.g. `module load <repos> <software1> <software2>`.